toyosikehinde/Taste-Drift-Experiment/experiment.md

-Tracking User Taste Drift in Music Recommendation Systems
+**Tracking User Taste Drift in Music Recommendation Systems**

 Understanding how a listener’s musical preferences evolve over time is central to evaluating both personalization and influence within a recommender system.
-This experiment introduces a framework for quantifying taste drift - the way a user’s listening center of gravity moves through the feature space as they interact with songs over days or months.
-The objective is to determine whether the recommender merely mirrors existing preferences or actively shapes them.
+This experiment proposes a framework for modeling and observing taste drift the gradual movement of a listener’s “center of musical gravity” across time as they replay, like, or save songs.
+The objective is to determine whether recommendations simply reinforce what a listener already enjoys or play an active role in shaping new preferences.

+**Conceptual Framework**
-Each track in the dataset is represented as a feature vector, capturing timbral, rhythmic, and spectral information such as MFCC means, spectral centroid, roll-off, and tempo.
-Each listener, in turn, is modeled by a taste vector (vₜ), representing the weighted average of the audio features from the songs they have positively engaged with (through replays, saves, or likes).
-The taste vector updates dynamically according to an exponential moving average rule:
+Each track in the dataset is represented as a feature vector containing its acoustic and timbral descriptors such as MFCC means, spectral centroid, roll-off, flatness, and tempo.
+Each listener is modeled by a taste vector (vₜ), which summarizes the kind of sounds they are currently drawn to based on their interactions.
+When a user engages positively with a new track by replaying it, listening for more than thirty seconds, liking, or saving it nudges their taste vector slightly toward that song’s coordinates in the feature space.

+The update rule follows an exponential moving average model:

 Vt+1 =(1−α)⋅Vt +α⋅xi

-Here, xᵢ is the feature vector of a newly accepted track, and α (alpha) controls how strongly new interactions influence the listener’s taste.
-A smaller α value makes the profile stable and slow to adapt, while a larger α value allows faster changes that reflect exploratory or transient moods.
-This formulation mirrors the natural way people form musical habits, where repeated exposure gradually reshapes their sense of “familiar sound.”
+Here, xᵢ is the feature vector of the accepted track and α (alpha) is a memory parameter that controls how much influence new songs have compared to previous ones.
+A small α keeps the listener’s profile stable, reflecting consistent listening habits, while a larger α models faster-changing preferences, capturing more exploratory behavior.
+Over time, vₜ becomes a concise, continuous representation of a listener’s evolving taste.

+**Quantifying Change**

-To measure how much a listener’s taste changes between sessions, the experiment applies two complementary metrics: Cosine Drift and KL-Divergence.
+To measure how much a listener’s taste has changed, the experiment applies two complementary metrics: Cosine Drift and Kullback–Leibler (KL) Divergence.

-Cosine Drift captures the directional change in the listener’s taste vector, indicating shifts in the overall acoustic style or timbral signature of the songs they engage with.
+**Cosine Drift (Acoustic Directional Change)**

+Cosine drift quantifies how the overall “direction” of a listener’s taste vector changes between sessions.
 It is computed as:

 Driftt =1−cos(Vt ,Vt−1 )

-A low value of Driftₜ implies a consistent listening pattern, whereas higher values reveal notable changes, such as transitions from smooth Afrobeats to energetic house tracks or from acoustic jazz to synthesized R&B. Over longer timescales, cumulative cosine drift provides an estimate of how far a listener’s sonic identity has migrated in the feature space since the beginning of observation.

-KL-Divergence (Kullback–Leibler divergence) measures distributional change in a listener’s preferences across categorical dimensions such as genre, mood, or region.
-It compares how the proportions of these categories differ between two periods:
+This metric captures acoustic or timbral shifts such as moving from mellow Afrobeats to bright house, or from R&B to jazz-infused electronica.
+A low drift value means the listener’s sonic preferences are consistent, while higher values indicate notable stylistic transitions.
+Aggregating these values across sessions or weeks provides a timeline of how stable or dynamic a listener’s listening patterns are.

+**KL-Divergence (Categorical Distributional Change)**

+While cosine drift operates in continuous feature space, KL-divergence measures how the distribution of categorical preferences (e.g., genres, moods, or regions) changes over time.
+It is defined as:

 DKL (P∥Q)=i∑ P(i)logQ(i)P(i)
+​

-Here, P(i) represents the genre distribution for the current time window and Q(i) represents the previous one.
-A low KL value indicates that the listener’s genre balance is stable, while a higher value shows that they are engaging with new categories or moving into unexplored regions of sound.
-Together, cosine drift and KL-divergence provide a nuanced view: one tracks how the sound signature changes, while the other measures what kinds of songs are driving that change.
+Here, P(i) represents the proportion of genres in the current listening window, and Q(i) represents the proportions from the previous period.
+A small KL value indicates stability listeners are staying within familiar genres while a larger value signals exploration into new categories.
+This measure adds a semantic dimension to the drift analysis by highlighting what kinds of songs have changed rather than how they sound.

-To test whether the recommender itself contributes to these shifts, the experiment compares two groups of listeners.
-The control group receives standard nearest-neighbor recommendations similar to their current taste vector, while the exploration group is exposed to a mixture of familiar and diverse tracks that differ in tempo, harmonic color, or timbral space.
-Interaction data such as play duration, replays, skips, likes, and saves are logged alongside snapshots of each listener’s taste vector and the features of the songs they were shown.
-By comparing changes in cosine drift and KL-divergence across both groups, the system can estimate whether exploration-oriented recommendations genuinely expand the listener’s taste or simply create short-term novelty.

-Daily analysis captures short-term context shifts, such as mood-driven listening changes, whereas cumulative metrics over weeks or months reveal enduring transformations in preference.
-The framework also supports ethical and fairness assessments, ensuring that the algorithm respects listener autonomy and diversity by balancing discovery with relevance.
-In this way, the system evolves from predicting what a listener might enjoy to understanding how their musical identity evolves through continued interaction.
+Together, cosine drift and KL-divergence provide a dual perspective: cosine drift reveals shifts in sound and production style, while KL-divergence reveals shifts in musical identity, genre, or mood.

+**Experimental Design**

+To test whether recommendations influence taste evolution, the experiment introduces two groups of listeners:
+* Control group: Receives standard, nearest-neighbor recommendations based on their current taste vector (vₜ).
+These recommendations reinforce existing listening patterns.
+* Exploration group: Receives a blend of familiar and novel tracks that differ in tempo, harmonic texture, or cultural origin.
+This group tests whether diversity in recommendations expands taste boundaries.

+All listening events are logged, capturing user_id, timestamp, track_id, policy (control or explore), and engagement type (play ≥30s, replay, like, save, skip).
+Alongside these, snapshots of vₜ before each exposure and the feature vector of the track are stored.
+This structured logging enables longitudinal analysis of how each user’s taste vector and genre distribution evolve.

+If the exploration group shows higher cosine drift and KL-divergence values especially when paired with increased positive engagement and replays it suggests that the system is not only predicting existing preferences but actively broadening them.

+**Interpretation**

+Short-term drift (daily or session-based) often reflects contextual changes such as mood or environment, while long-term drift (over weeks or months) reflects sustained preference shifts.
+The balance between the two helps characterize listener types some users maintain a steady sonic identity, while others exhibit cyclical or exploratory listening patterns.

+Visualizing both drift metrics as time-series curves can reveal these dynamics at a glance: cosine drift tracks acoustic movement through feature space, while KL-divergence captures the categorical reshaping of a listener’s profile.
+These trajectories together form a “taste map” that illustrates how the recommender interacts with human musical evolution.

+**Ethical and Analytical Outlook**

+From an ethical perspective, tracking taste drift provides insight into algorithmic influence on cultural consumption.
+Systems designed for exploration should encourage diversity and serendipity without steering listeners too forcefully.
+Monitoring both metrics over time ensures a balance between familiarity and discovery allowing users to remain the active agents of their own musical journeys.

+By combining continuous acoustic modeling (cosine drift) with discrete distributional analysis (KL-divergence), this experiment establishes a quantitative yet human centered method for observing how listening preferences evolve and how recommendation systems might amplify, stabilize, or transform them.